-- If your child has discolored mucus, a consistent cough or is too irritable or lethargic to engage in school we ask that you keep your child home.
-If you wish to send your child to school with discolored mucus or a consistent cough, you must also bring in a doctor's note stating they are not contagious. - Cough/Shortness of Breath: If your child has a persistent cough with or without fever; serious sustained coughing; shortness of breath, or difficulty breathing; or complaints that prevent them from active participation in usual school activities; or if they are requiring more care than the school staff can safely provide; then your child will need to be picked up. - ❖ If they have had diarrhea, vomiting, fever (100.4 or higher) or skin rash, we ask that they be kept home for 24hrs after the last symptom presented itself. - ❖ If a teacher recognizes any symptoms of infections such as, but not limited to: Pink Eye, Hand-Foot-and-Mouth disease, Rotavirus, Chickenpox, Strep Throat, undiagnosed rash, Impetigo, Flu or Head Lice, parents will be contacted immediately to come pick their child up.
-If parents can not be contacted, we will move down your emergency contact list. - The Treehouse will be following the Oregon Health Authority's Communicable Disease Guidance for Schools when determining if a student needs to be excluded or restricted from attending school. - COVID: We will continue to follow the Early Learning Division's exclusion policies and the CDC Insolation Calculator as stated in our COVID Community Guidelines Handout.
+- Diarrhea: 2 or more watery/loose stools in a school day OR sudden onset of loose stools OR student unable to control bowel function when previously able.
+This is up to the teacher's discretion regarding the child's history of bowel movements, current class illnesses, severity of loose stool and if any other symptoms are present.
+Child may return 48 hours after diarrhea resolves.
+Parent/Legal Guardian Initials \\\\\\ - If a teacher recognizes any symptoms of infections such as, but not limited to: Pink Eye, Hand-Foot-and-Mouth disease, Rotavirus, Chickenpox, Strep Throat, undocumented rash, Impetigo, Flu or Head Lice, parents will be contacted immediately to come pick their child up.
+If parents cannot be contacted, we will move down your emergency contact list. - The Treehouse will be following the Oregon Health Authority's Communicable Disease Guidance for Schools when determining if a student needs to be excluded or restricted from attending school.
+Parent/Legal Guardian Initials \\\\\\ - COVID: We will follow COVID Community Guidelines Handout.
 Please check the live links in that document to get the most updated COVID information.